-Syrian Government Accused Of Killing Dozens in Chemical Attack
+Syrian Government Accused Of Killing Dozens In Chemical Attack

 Dozens of Syrians in Douma have died by suffocation, following reports of a chemical attack.
-Douma is currently the last rebel-held enclave in the eastern part of the country near the capital Damascus.
+Douma is the last rebel-held enclave in eastern Ghouta, near the capital Damascus.
 The alleged attack comes amidst days of heavy bombardment by government forces in an effort to assert control over the town.

+Meanwhile, Syrian state television reported what it said was a suspected U.S. missile attack on the Tiyas Air Base about 100 miles northeast of the capital, Damascus.
+However, the Pentagon denied any U.S. strikes were taking place in the region.

 Many of the dead are reportedly women and children.
-The Syrian Observatory for Human Rights, a monitoring agency says that more than 20 people have died and 70 wounded in the Ghouta region.
+Death tolls vary, with the Syrian Civil Defense, a pro-opposition group also known as the White Helmets, reporting at least 42 fatalities.

 Photos circulating on social media show lifeless bodies piled in basements.
-Death tolls vary, with the pro-opposition group White Helmets saying more than 40 people killed, but those reports cannot be independently verified.
+The Syrian Observatory for Human Rights, a monitoring agency says that at least 80 people have died, but these reports cannot be independently verified.

-UOSSM, a medical aid association with doctors stationed in the Intensive Care Unit in Douma detail to NPR a one-two chemical attack.
+UOSSM, a medical aid association with doctors stationed in the Intensive Care Unit in Douma detailed to NPR a one-two chemical attack.
 The first attack appeared to use chlorine gas.
 Most in the ICU were treated and apparently survived.
-The second, stronger chemical attack followed a half hour later - deploying a gas that hit homes and penetrated basements.
+The second, stronger chemical attack followed a half hour later —deploying a gas that hit homes and penetrated basements.
 Medical workers report a chlorine odor, however they believe the second attack was mixed with a stronger chemical agent, causing instant death.

 According to the Syrian Civil Defense and SAMS, people went to the hospital showing "signs of respiratory distress, central cyanosis, excessive oral foaming, corneal burns, and the emission of chlorine-like odor."